DapperDodo/php-service-layer/README.md

 # PHP Service Layer

-This is an application layer that ties different datasources together.
+This is an application layer toolkit that ties different datasources together.
+This toolkit has been used in production, on a set of high traffic game portals.
+It has been my first attempt at creating a Microservices toolkit, before the term Microservices was coined.
+Since then I have moved away from PHP and embraced Go (Golang) as my language of choice for implementing Microservices.

 ### features